Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Methods

-\textbf{Third Simulation Set:} The third set of simulations follows a similar approach to the second, where we sampled numerous distribution-information tuples $ \left(\{\mathbf{x}^1, \dots, \mathbf{x}^N\}, \mathbf{w}, MI(\mathbf{w}; \mathbf{x}^l)\right) $.
-The dimension was set to $ d = 20 $, and the number of patterns $ N $ was randomly selected from 2 to 50 with equal probability.
-The parameters $ \{\mu^1, \dots, \mu^N\} $ were sampled from a uniform distribution between -1 and 1 for each component.
-The key difference is that the covariance matrices varied across patterns:
+\textbf{Third Simulation Set:} The third set of simulations followed a similar approach to the second in that we sampled numerous distribution-information ``tuples" $ \left(\{\mathbf{x}^1, \dots, \mathbf{x}^N\}, \mathbf{w}, MI(\mathbf{w}; \mathbf{x}^l) \right)$, the ensemble size $n$ was randomly selected from 1 to 20 with equal probability, the dimension $d$ was set to $20 $, the number of patterns $ N $ was randomly selected from 2 to 50 with equal probability, and the parameters $ \{\mu^1, \dots, \mu^N\} $ were sampled from a uniform distribution between -1 and 1 for each component.
+The key difference was that the covariance matrices varied across patterns, following:

-Here, $ \mathbf{Q} $ is a random orthogonal matrix generated via QR decomposition of a matrix whose elements were drawn from a standard normal distribution, and $ \mathbf{\Lambda} $ is a diagonal matrix with random positive eigenvalues sampled from a normal distribution (mean 0.01, standard deviation 1.2).
-The scalar factor $ r $ was sampled from a uniform distribution in the range [0, 1.44].
-Similar to the second simulation set, by combining these two elements, we were able to capture both the flexibility offered by $\mathbf{Q}\mathbf{\Lambda}\mathbf{Q}^T$ and the structure in $\mathbf{1}\mathbf{1}^T$ needed to model strong correlations across components.
+Here, $ \mathbf{Q} $ is a random orthogonal matrix generated using the common practice of performing QR decomposition on a matrix whose elements were drawn from a standard normal distribution. $ \mathbf{\Lambda} $ is a diagonal matrix with random positive eigenvalues sampled from a normal distribution (mean 0.01, standard deviation 1.2), which is slightly broader than the standard normal to enable richer representations.
+The scalar factor $ r $ was sampled from a uniform distribution in the range [0, 1.44] to prevent either component from dominating.
+Similar to the second simulation set, by combining these two components in the construction of the covariance matrices, we captured both the flexibility offered by $\mathbf{Q}\mathbf{\Lambda}\mathbf{Q}^T$ and the structure in $\mathbf{1}\mathbf{1}^T$ needed to model strong correlations across components.